 Find out more about re-training as a teacher with Now Teach.

 - Freelancing and self-employment

 These are great options if you have a specific skill or passion.
-For example, if you're great at cooking, you could bake for local family birthdays and then spread the word on social media sites like Instagram.
-You could also check out companies like Hired Hand for flexible work in restaurants.
+If you’re great at cooking, you could bake for local parties and spread the word on social media sites like Instagram.
+Check out companies like Hired Hand for flexible work in restaurants.

-Volunteering is a great way to give back to your local community, plus it's a great way to get back into work or try out new roles.
-Many roles are flexible, though of course you won’t get paid for your time.
-NCVO has lots of information to help you get started, plus you can look for volunteering opportunities on sites like Do-it.org and Charity Jobs.
+Volunteering is a great way to give back to your local community.
+It’s also a good way to get back into work, or try out new roles.
+Many roles are flexible, though you won’t get paid for your time.
+NCVO has lots of information to help you get started.
+There are many volunteering opportunities on sites like Do-it.org and Charity Jobs too.

-Koru Kids is building the world’s best childcare service and is looking for older adults in London who are interested in becoming after school nannies.
+Koru Kids is building the world’s best childcare service and is looking for older adults in London who are interested in becoming after school nannies, or childminders.